home > Who We Are

 The HEALTHQUAL model focuses on strengthening and improving health systems with the goal of creating sustainable, self-sufficient local quality management programs.
 Quality improvement activities involve clinic staff and consumers with support from program leadership.
 These structural features are designed to be sustainable even with staff turnover, organizational leadership changes, or political transitions.

-HEALTHQUAL provides training, technical assistance (TA), paper-based tools and software to country programs for both monitoring and documentation of the quality of patient care.
+HEALTHQUAL offers a unique public health, peer-to-peer government-led approach to quality management.
+Our experienced technical staff provides technical assistance (TA) through training, mentoring and coaching, to country programs for both monitoring and documentation of the quality of patient care.
 Staff and consumer involvement support government-led capacity for the scale-up of HIV treatment and care and advancement of overall population health.
+READ MORE